erf-model/ERF/Docs/sphinx_doc/Algorithms.rst

 Diffusion
 ---------

-One of two diffusion models is selected during the compilation of PeleC, based on the choice of the equation-of-state: a simple model for ideal gases, and a more involved model when real gases are employed.
+One of two diffusion models is selected during the compilation of ERF, based on the choice of the equation-of-state: a simple model for ideal gases, and a more involved model when real gases are employed.
 In both cases, the associated derivatives are discretized in space with a straightforward centered finite-volume approach.
 Transport coefficients (discussed below) are computed at cell centers from the evolving state data, and are arithmetically averaged to cell faces where they are needed to evaluate the transport fluxes.
 The time discretization for the transport terms is fully explicit and second-order.
 Although formally this approach leads to a maximum :math:`\Delta t` restriction for time evolution that scales as :math:`\Delta x^2`, it is well known that for resolved flows the CFL constraint will provide the most restrictive time step limitation (ignoring chemical times).
 Note that when subgrid models are employed for advection, or stiff reactions are incorporated with an explicit treatment of chemistry, the maximum achievable :math:`\Delta t` may be considerably smaller than the CFL limit, and other integration approaches might perform significantly better.

 Ideal Gas Diffusion
 ~~~~~~~~~~~~~~~~~~~